UWPCE-PythonCert/Py300/source/async.rst

   call_a_func()

 The program will stop there and wait until the function returns before moving on.
 Nothing else can happen.
-Usually this is fine, the program may not be able to do anything else until it gets the result of that function.
+Usually this is fine, the program may not be able to do anything else until it gets the result of that function anyway.

 But what if: